lfmramos/app-goodneighbours/README.md

 1. Registration: Volunteers register for free on the platform, creating their profile with the information requested;
 2. Profile: After registering, a card will be available with only the information needed by those who are going to ask for help, such as name, location and tasks the volunteer proposes to do;
 3. Request for Help: Elderly people and institutions can submit requests for help according to the profiles displayed, selecting according to the tasks of interest and location;
-4. Connection with Volunteers and confirmation: After the elderly person or institution selects the profile of interest, the volunteer contacts the elderly person directly to confirm the details and arrange the best date and time to carry out the task.
+4. Connection with Volunteers and Confirmation: After the elderly person or institution selects the profile of interest, the volunteer contacts the elderly person directly to confirm the details and arrange the best date and time to carry out the task.

 ## Why We Started